 - Malicious Network Traffic Analysis: Patterns in outgoing and incoming data can indicate malicious activities, such as ransomware trying to communicate with command-and-control servers.

 For instance, organizations can easily detect phishing attempts by tracing suspicious outbound traffic to dubious URLs.
-This proactive detection can prevent sensitive data from leaking.
+This proactive intrusion detection systems can prevent sensitive data from leaking.

 2. Optimizing Network Performance

-- Traffic Volume Analysis: Excessive traffic can slow down critical operations, especially during peak times.
+- Traffic Volume Analysis: Evaluating network resources and traffic volume is crucial as excessive traffic can slow down critical operations, especially during peak times.
 By analyzing where the data flow is concentrated, administrators can redistribute loads, ensuring efficient performance.
+Network Traffic Analysis (NTA) helps in evaluating network resources and traffic volume to ensure efficient performance.

 - Analyze traffic pattern: It gives understanding at times of the day or special operations.
 It can give way for resource planning, for example, knowing that there’s a traffic spike every Monday morning, which makes it a good time to perform IT backups off-peak.